victornedelchev/SoftUniDemo/README.md

 # SoftUniDemo

-Demo project for SoftUni Fumdamentals
+Demo project for SoftUni Fumdamentals.
+I editet this on GitHub directly !